danyaberezun/KEEPs/README.md

 ### New types of control-flow graph statements

 We introduce a new type of statements handled by the data-flow analysis, called *type intersection*.
 Type intersection statement with types `T1 & T2 & ...`says that, in a specific node of a control-flow graph, a value definitely has a set of types `T1 & T2 & ...`, and these types should be used for subtyping reconstruction.

 > TODO: Why not just do subtyping reconstruction for all values that have intersection types somewhere?
 Why do we need special statements for this
 > romanv: Because sometimes we do not have value (f.e. if we check a returned value of the function call using `is`).
 > And we have to track where intersection type appears and propagate it until the end.
 > Not sure what is the difference between introduction of statements and running a subtyping reconstruction for all values that have intersection types.
+>
+> Additionally, statement includes information that intersection type is inhabited, while just intersection may not.
+>
+> In real application we may not use statements explicitly (inline them), but theoretically we have it.
+>
+> Maybe a word statement is the key to misunderstanding.
+Judgment?
+Fact?
+> By statement we mean statement as fact that stored in the actual implementation of the Control-Flow framework, not as a statement in the code.

 After type intersection statements are handled by the subtyping reconstruction, we get additional type constraints, which are also stored and used by the data-flow analysis as *subtyping reconstruction result* statements.